if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Control Direction Grab Action provides a mechanism to control the facing direction of the object when they are grabbed with a secondary controller.

-For an object to correctly be rotated it must be created with the front of the object pointing down the z-axis (forward) and the upwards of the object pointing up the y-axis (up).

-It's not possible to control the direction of an interactable object with a `Fixed_Joint` as the joint fixes the rotation of the object.
+Controls the facing direction of the grabbed Interactable Object to rotate in the direction of the secondary grabbing object.

+  > Rotation will only occur correctly if the Interactable Object `forward` is correctly aligned to the world `z-axis` and the `up` is correctly aligned to the world `y-axis`.
+It is also not possible to control the direction of an Interactable Object that uses the Joint based grab mechanics.

+**Script Usage:**
+ * Place the `VRTK_ControlDirectionGrabAction` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and then link that GameObject to the Interactable Objects `Secondary Grab Action Script` parameter to denote use of the secondary grab action.

 ### Inspector Parameters